Research-based learning findings

 Here we summarize several researched-based findings that have been shown to facilitate student learning and are useful for in-class and online learning.
 Click on each finding to find out more about each each, including implications for teaching, examples of their usage at MIT and references.

 Spaced and interleaved practice: Spacing and interleaving problems types (A1B1C1....B2C2A2....C3A3B3) result in greater learning gains and better descrimination among problem types than asking students to do similar problem types in succession over a single period of time (A1A2A3B1B2B3C1C2C3). .

 Active learning: Instruction that requires students to engage cognitively and meaningfully with content results in better learning than instruction where students are solely exposed to information passively .

 Pre-/Post-testing: Students’ prior knowledge could be correct, incomplete and/or faulty.
 If prior knowledge is faulty (misconceptions) students might resist or ignore new information that conflicts with it.
-Pre-/post-testing also allows instructors to determine what misconceptions students come with and how much conceptual change happens as a result of the course .
+Pre-/post-testing also allows instructors to determine what misconceptions students come with and how much conceptual change happens during a module or course .

 First principles of instruction: David Merrill synthesized the key principles common among leading instructional design frameworks .
 Namely, learning is promoted when:

 - learners solve tasks; problems that integrate multiple pieces of skills and knowledge

 - existing knowledge is activated as a foundation for new knowledge

 - new knowledge is demonstrated to the learner,

 - new knowledge is applied by the learner with feedback, and